-Pursuant to an Investor Rights Agreement, certain stockholders will have the right, subject to certain conditions, to require us to register the sale of their shares of Class A common stock under the Securities Act.
-By exercising their registration rights and selling a large number of shares, these stockholders could cause the prevailing market price of the Class A common stock to decline.
+Pursuant to an Investor Rights Agreement, certain stockholders have the right, subject to certain conditions, to require us to register the sale of their shares of common stock under the Securities Act.
+By exercising their registration rights and selling a large number of shares, these stockholders could cause the prevailing market price of our common stock to decline.

-As restrictions on resale end or if these stockholders exercise their registration rights, the trading price of shares of the Class A common stock could drop significantly if the holders of these shares sell them or are perceived by the market as intending to sell them.
-These factors could also make it more difficult for us to raise additional funds through future offerings of shares of Class A common stock or other securities.
+If these stockholders exercise their registration rights, the trading price of shares of our common stock could drop significantly if the holders of these shares sell them or are perceived by the market as intending to sell them.
+These factors could also make it more difficult for us to raise additional funds through future offerings of shares of common stock or other securities.

-In addition, the shares of Class A common stock reserved for future issuance under our 2021 Omnibus Incentive Plan will become eligible for sale in the public market once those shares are issued, subject to any applicable vesting requirements, lockup agreements and other restrictions imposed by law.
+In addition, the shares of common stock reserved for future issuance under our 2021 Omnibus Incentive Plan will become eligible for sale in the public market once those shares are issued, subject to any applicable vesting requirements, lockup agreements and other restrictions imposed by law.
 A total number of shares representing 10% of the fully diluted shares of common stock immediately following consummation of the merger have been reserved for future issuance under our 2021 Omnibus Incentive Plan.
-The compensation committee of our board of directors may determine the exact number of shares to be reserved for future issuance under our 2021 Omnibus Incentive Plan at its discretion.
-We expect to file one or more registration statements on Form S-8 under the Securities Act to register shares of Class A common stock or securities convertible into or exchangeable for shares of Class A common stock issued pursuant to our 2021 Omnibus Incentive Plan.
-Any such Form S-8 registration statements will automatically become effective upon filing.
-Accordingly, shares registered under such registration statements will be available for sale in the open market.
-The initial registration statement on Form S-8 is expected to cover 10% of the fully diluted shares of Class A common stock immediately following consummation of the merger.
+The compensation committee of our Board of Directors may determine the exact number of shares to be reserved for future issuance under our 2021 Omnibus Incentive Plan at its discretion.